asean-rssa/tf_azure_deployment/adb-with-squid-proxy/README.md

 TO-DO

 ## Excution Steps:
+Step 1, you will create a new rg and a local file in `/packer/os`.

 1. Redirect to `/packer/tf_coldstart`, run:
    1. `terraform init`
    2. `terraform apply`

-At this step 1, you will get a new rg and a local file in /packer/os.
+Step 2, packer will read the auto-generated `*auto.pkrvars.hcl` file and build the image.

 2. Redirect to `/packer/os`, run:
    1. `packer build .`

-At this step 2, packer will read the auto-generated `*auto.pkrvars.hcl` file and build the image.
+Step 3, in main terraform folder you will create all the resources for squid proxy.

 3. Redirect to `/main`, run:
    1. `terraform init`
    2. `terraform apply`

-At this step 3, in main terraform folder you will create all the resources for squid proxy.